qzzhong/QingzhaoZhong.github.io/_teaching/2014-spring-teaching-1.md

 Fall 2024, Fundamental Statistics and R Software
 ======
-This is a core course for undergraduate in FISF.
+This is a core course for undergraduate in FISF(Fudan International School of Finance).
 Instructor: Yanxi Hou.